Dharamsala Animal Rescue simply doesn’t exist without its wonderful staff team. Period.

 We’ve said it before and we’ll say it again — DAR is only as good as its staff and volunteers.
 In previous posts, we’ve talked to some volunteers who have given their time generously to help all the furries in Dharamsala.
 Now it’s time to highlight some of our core staff members, who work tirelessly for one reason only: our beloved desi dogs!

 On a recent trip to India, I managed to catch up with some of the DAR staff.
-Next up is Shweta, who is the Rescue Coordinator.
-We chatted about her lifelong love of dogs, what she’s learned from working at DAR and a special connection with a blind dog called Sukh.
+Next up is Dr Mukesh, who is the veterinarian at DAR.
+We chatted about how rewarding his job is, the importance of ABC/sterilisation and anti-rabies programmes, and of course his favourite stray Shakira!

 Vaila: Tell us a little bit about yourself and what you do at Dharamsala Animal Rescue.